-OJJDP may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
+If the awardee demonstrates significant progress toward implementing project activities and project goals, OJJDP may, in certain cases, provide continuation funding in FYs 2020 and 2021 under this solicitation.
+With the continuation funding, the project period may be extended for two additional 15-month increments for an overall project period of 45 months.
 In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports) and the progress of the work funded under the award.